 According to a 2013 study of people with psoriasis, those taking injectable medications were highly satisfied with treatment because it was both effective and convenient.
 After an initial dosing period, injectable biologics are given on a more infrequent schedule.
 Depending on the specific medication, the time between doses may be as short as a week or as long as two to three months.

-Oral medications have a much longer track record of treating psoriasis than biologics.
-These include cyclosporine, apremilast (Otezla), and acitretin (Soriatane), all of which are taken by mouth in pill or liquid form.
-Methotrexate, another well-established treatment, is taken orally or by injection.
+Oral medications have a much longer track record of treating psoriasis than biologics, but may not be as effective.
+These include cyclosporine, apremilast (Otezla), and acitretin (Soriatane).
+All of these drugs are taken by mouth in pill or liquid form.
+Methotrexate, another well-established treatment, can be taken orally or by injection.

 All of these medications have serious side effects that you should discuss with your doctor.
 For example, cyclosporine increases the risk of infection and kidney problems.
 The risk is even greater with ongoing use.
 According to the Mayo Clinic, cyclosporine can’t be used for long periods of time because of these risks.
 Long-term use of methotrexate also increases the risk of serious side effects, such as liver damage.

 Oral medications are typically taken once or twice daily.
 Methotrexate is the one exception.
 It’s taken with one weekly dose or divided into three doses over a 24-hour period.
 Unlike some biologics, there’s no need to take oral medications for psoriasis in a clinical setting.
 Those with a prescription can take the medicine at home on their own.